kddnewton/attribute_extras/README.md

 ### truncate_attributes

-Causes string attribute assignment to be truncated down to the maximum allowed value for that column.
+Truncates the value to the maximum length allowed by the column.

 ```ruby
 class Person < ActiveRecord::Base